culturing/poems/Poems/The Choir.md

 Who would dare to ope
 Pandora's vessel once again?
 What's left?
-All can see that Zeus has spurned
+All can see that Zeus has scorned
 Those Foresight has adorned.

----
+--

 But summon those old voices hither.
-Sing some song against the dither.
+Sing a song against the dither.
 Won’t a mythic world reborn
 Reclassify revealed desire?